ShellyDCMS/cypress-test-utils/documents/classes/index.CypressHelper.md

 **check**: (`selector`: `string`, `index`: `number`) => `Chainable`<`JQuery`<`HTMLElement`\>\>

 Check checkbox(es) or radio(s).
-This element must be an <input> with type checkbox or radio.
+This element must be an html input element with type checkbox or radio.

 -----